How to refinance a mortgage

 Benefits of refinancing a mortgage

-- Pay off your mortgage sooner: Refinancing helps homeowners pay off their mortgage debt in less time — and probably get a lower interest rate.
-For example, if you refinance your 30-year mortgage to a 15-year mortgage, your monthly payments will increase, but you’ll own your home free and clear that much sooner.
+- Faster repayment of mortgage: If you refinance with a shorter term, you will pay off a mortgage in less time — and probably get a lower interest rate.
+For example, if you refinance your 30-year mortgage to a 15-year mortgage, your monthly payments will increase, but you’ll own your home free and clear sooner.

 Risks of refinancing a mortgage

-- Can be costly: Refinancing your home is typically about as expensive as getting your original mortgage.
+- Closing costs: Refinancing your home is typically about as expensive as getting your original mortgage.
 Closing costs to refinance a mortgage average 2% to 5% of the total loan amount — usually several thousand dollars.
-Origination fees, appraisals, closing costs and other fees add up quickly.
-Some lenders even charge prepayment penalty fees for paying off mortgage loans early.
+Origination fees, appraisals, title services and other fees add up quickly.